hp4k1h5/agora/README.md

 ```

 #### `*` list command
-Typing `*` brings up a list of gainers/losers/active/etc. List can be
+Typing `*` brings up a list of gainers/losers/active/etc in the targeted
-customized in `config.json`.
+window.
+List can be customized in `config.json`.
 **examples**
 ```bash
 *